AlliVaughn/lvlup_curriculum/weeks/week_4.1.md

 * *admire your shiny new live site!*
 * Hmmm...
 * [Chloe is unimpressed, but stay tuned!](https://s-media-cache-ak0.pinimg.com/736x/28/ef/20/28ef204478b114e7fb81d2bfe77444ac.jpg)
-* Let's head on back to the development site and see what we can do!

-#The Site is OK, but What Can We *DO* With It and how can we
-make it look better?
+## The Site is OK, but What Can We *DO* With It and how can we make it look better?
 I'm with Chloe: Let's get to work.
-First, we will deal with functionality and then we will make it look interesting.
+First, we will deal with functionality and *then* we will make it look interesting.